newgeko/protokin/README.md

-# Protokin — Inference Studies Lab
+# Protokin — Inference & Description Studies Lab

 ## Overview

-Protokin is a structured research environment dedicated to the comparative analysis of **inference regimes** across contemporary theories of cognition, agency, language, and normativity.
+Protokin is a research environment dedicated to the comparative study of how contemporary theories construct, stabilize, and transform their systems of explanation.

-Rather than proposing a unified theory of mind or intelligence, Protokin investigates how different theoretical frameworks **construct, stabilize, and transform their own models of inference**.

-It operates as a **meta-analytical reading space**, not as a theoretical system.
+It focuses on **descriptive regimes**, not on a unified theory of cognition or intelligence.

 ---

 ## Core Aim

-The central aim of Protokin is to study how heterogeneous systems define:
+Protokin investigates how different theoretical frameworks define:

-- what counts as inference
+- what counts as a valid description
-- what counts as valid reasoning or prediction
+- what counts as inference or justification
-- how perception and action are coupled
-- how norms of justification are established
+- how models couple with the systems they describe
-- how systems fail, saturate, or reorganize
+- how conceptual systems fail, saturate, or transform

-Each theoretical framework is treated as a **locally coherent inference regime**, not as a partial view of a single underlying truth.
+Each framework is treated as a **locally coherent descriptive regime**.

 ---

-## Fundamental Hypothesis
+## Fundamental Idea

-Different theories of cognition and intelligence do not compete on a single explanatory axis.

-Instead, they instantiate distinct:
+Different scientific and philosophical models do not describe the same reality in different ways.

+They construct different:

-> **regimes of inference stabilization**
+> **regimes of description and inference**

-A regime of inference is a structured configuration of:
+A regime defines:

-- epistemic norms
-- representational assumptions
-- inference rules
-- coupling between agent and environment
+- what can be observed
+- what can be inferred
+- what counts as explanation
-- criteria of success and failure
+- what counts as failure

-Protokin studies the conditions under which these regimes emerge, persist, and transform.

 ---

-## Methodological Position
+## Method

-Protokin is not:
+Protokin is not a theory.

-- a cognitive theory
-- a philosophy of mind
-- a unifying model of intelligence
-- a metaphysical framework

-It is:

-> a comparative epistemology of inference systems

-Its method is based on structured exegesis and comparative analysis of theoretical texts.
+It is a **comparative reading protocol** based on structured exegesis of theoretical texts.

+Each case is analyzed through:

+- its inferential structure
+- its criteria of validity
+- its coupling between model and environment
+- its failure modes and limits of stability

 ---

-## Analytical Procedure (Reading Protocol)

-Each case is analyzed according to a shared protocol:

-### 1. Inference Structure
-What is considered inference in the system?

-- causal inference
-- probabilistic inference
-- normative inference
-- embodied or enactive inference
+## Core Domains

+The project explores systems at the intersection of:

+- cognition and neuroscience
+- philosophy of language and normativity
+- systems theory and cybernetics
+- artificial intelligence and agency models

 ---

-### 2. Regime of Validity
-What makes an inference valid within the system?

-- empirical adequacy
-- predictive success
-- logical coherence
-- normative justification
-- pragmatic effectiveness

----

-### 3. Perception–Action Coupling
-How are perception, action, and internal modeling related?

-- separation (classical cognition)
-- coupling (predictive processing)
-- circular control loops (active inference)

----

-### 4. Failure Modes
-How does the system break down?

-- prediction error accumulation
-- normative contradiction
-- representational mismatch
-- saturation or complexity collapse

----

-### 5. Stability Conditions
-What allows the system to persist?

-- feedback loops
-- normative enforcement
-- statistical regularization
-- environmental coupling

----

-## Core Objects of Study

-Protokin focuses on structured case studies, including:
+## Example Case Studies

 - Active Inference
 - predictive processing frameworks
-- inferentialism (Sellars / Brandom tradition)
+- inferentialism (Sellars, Brandom)
-- Bayesian brain models
+- Bayesian cognition models
 - AI agent architectures
-- normative and socio-cognitive systems
+- normative and social systems

-Each case is treated as a **locally valid inference regime**.

 ---

-## Comparative Framework
+## Repository Structure

-The goal is not synthesis or reduction, but structured comparison.

-Protokin identifies:
+- `/cases` → individual theoretical analyses
+- `/methods` → reading protocols and comparison tools

-- structural invariants across systems
+- `/synthesis` → cross-case structural patterns
-- differences in inference definitions
-- variations in normativity
-- transitions between regimes
-- points of conceptual tension
+- `/docs` → conceptual overview and glossary

-This produces a **map of inference architectures**, not a unified theory.

 ---

-## Meta-Level Analysis

-At a higher level, Protokin examines:

-- how inference regimes stabilize internally
-- how they respond to anomalies or overload
-- how they transform under external or internal pressure
-- how new regimes emerge from prior structures

-This meta-level is sometimes referred to as the **Protokin layer**.

-It does not introduce new explanations of cognition, but observes the conditions under which explanations themselves are formed.

----

-## Structure of the Repository

-- `/cases` → individual theoretical exegeses
-- `/methods` → reading protocols and analytical tools
-- `/synthesis` → cross-case comparisons and structural patterns
-- `/docs` → conceptual framework and glossary

----

-## Output of the Project
+## Output

-The expected output of Protokin is not a theory, but:
+The goal is not theoretical unification.

+It is:

-> a structured epistemic map of contemporary inference systems
+> a structured map of contemporary regimes of inference and description

-This map highlights how different frameworks organize cognition, justification, and action.

 ---